 Primary Authority Assured Advice

-We along with The Property Ombudsman have formed a Primary Authority partnership with Warwickshire County Council Trading Standards to benefit our member firms through the provision of assured advice on a range of matters.
+Propertymark and TPO have formed a Primary Authority partnership with Warwickshire County Council Trading Standards to benefit our member firms through the provision of 'assured advice' on a range of matters.

 Primary Authority enables a business to form a legal partnership with a local authority who then provide assured advice on Trading Standards regulations that other local authorities must respect even if they interpret the regulations differently.
 This ensures a consistent approach to regulation and enforcement across the country.